Questions and Answers

 For native Arizonians rowing is an extremly uncommon sport.
 Find answers to your questions below.

 Where do we row?

 All of our water practices take place on Tempe Town Lake out of what we lovingly refer to as our boathouse.
 We are located under the 202 on the South West corner of Mill and Washington, in the parking lot for the Marquee Theater (pictured below).
-We also have land practice at Xavier's athletic facilities.
-Get Directions to Boathouse Here.
+We also hold land practices on the Xavier campus.

 Do I need to know how to row before I join?

 No!
 That's the great thing about rowing, we take everyone without any experience.
-We do offer learn to row sessions over the summer and in January along with summer camps for people to try out our sport in a low key environment.
-Learn to row and summer camps are not required to join the team.
-We also accept new athletes at any point during the fall and during a two week window in January.
+We do offer learn to row sessions, followed by a "trial period" in August/September for people to try out our sport in a low key environment.
+Learn to row is not required to join the team.
+We also accept new athletes at any point during the fall and during the month of January.

 When do we row?

 The Varsity team usually practices Monday-Thursday from 4-630pm at the lake, and Saturdays from 7-930am at the lake and either Monday, Wednesday or Friday morning from 6-7am at Xavier. (the schedule does change from year to year and season to season depending on what the coaching staff thinks is best for the team)